therealabdi2/therealabdi2/README.md

 I’ve worked across different areas of web development, building landing site pages, to freelancing on different platforms.
 These days my time is spent researching, designing and coding.

-Out of the office you’ll find me dreaming of Volleyball, watching anime and petting all the good dogs.
+Out of the office you’ll find me dreaming of Volleyball and petting all the good dogs.

 ---